-This page contains detailed information on Cultural Vistas' Internship Program in Germany and addresses important topics such as the placement process, housing, compensation, etc.; however, please make sure to read the program overview, eligibility requirements, and fees section first.
+This page contains detailed information on Cultural Vistas' Internship Program in Germany and addresses important topics such as the placement process, housing, and compensation; however, please make sure to read the program overview, eligibility requirements, and fees section first.

-Once an internship has been confirmed, you will receive a pre-departure orientation mailing covering details related to your program.
-Topics will include important program dates, what to bring, travel specifics such as how to reserve and purchase train tickets, an introduction to the German workplace and many other important points related to your stay in Germany.
+Once an internship has been confirmed, you will receive a pre-departure orientation mailing with details related to your program.
+Topics will include important program dates, what to bring with you to Germany, travel specifics, an introduction to the German workplace, and other topics related to your stay in Germany.

 Once you have been accepted to the program, Cultural Vistas will find an internship position with a host company in Germany in the field determined during your interview.
-While some placements are secured quickly, the placement process usually takes months.
+While some placements are secured quickly, the placement process usually takes a few months.
 German work culture includes more vacation time, more sick leave, and complicated hierarchies, all of which may lead to a lengthy decision-making process.
 Cultural Vistas has established partnerships with many companies, but we also conduct research and reach out to new organizations when necessary.
-Participants can help by being proactive: update your materials as required, research and contact companies on your own, follow up with suggested company contacts immediately, and always keep Cultural Vistas informed on everything internship-related.
+Participants can help by being proactive: update your materials as required, research and contact companies on your own, follow up with suggested company contacts immediately, and always keep Cultural Vistas informed on everything that may affect your internship placement.

 Internships are available with all types of companies: small family-owned businesses, medium-sized companies, multinational holdings, research institutions, and non-profit or government organizations.
 Many of these companies are experienced in accommodating foreign interns and have been working with Cultural Vistas and the Internships Abroad team for years.
 We cannot guarantee placement at a company of a specific size.
 While a “big name” will certainly look good on your resume, smaller companies also offer excellent internship experiences.
 A smaller organization can offer more personal contact and participants can gain a broader overview of the company’s overall operations.
 Keep in mind that while the host company placement is important, you are an integral part of your internship experience.

 Host companies are located all over Germany, from large cities to small villages.
-Since matching a company with a trainee is a delicate task with many factors involved, we cannot guarantee any regional preferences.
-If location is of major importance to you, we strongly encourage you to research and contact companies in that region directly, in coordination with Cultural Vistas.
+Matching a company with a trainee is a delicate task with many factors involved, and we cannot guarantee any regional preferences.
+If location is of major importance to you, we strongly encourage you to research and contact companies in that region directly in coordination with Cultural Vistas.
 Our priority, however, is to find an appropriate company match, regardless of location .

 Start Date and Duration

-Liberal arts students: just like in the United States, internships with non-profits and cultural or government institutions are often unpaid.
+Just like in the United States, most internships with non-profits and cultural or government institutions are often unpaid.
 Cultural Vistas will inform you upon acceptance to the program if an unpaid internship seems likely so you can make an informed decision.

-We are happy to tell you that a limited number of stipends are available through the Cultural Vistas Scholarship Fund to offset the cost of living expenses for those with unpaid internships, regardless of industry.
-Scholarship application materials will be provided to those who qualify and we are proud to share that all participants with unpaid internships who applied for funding have received aid for the past several years.
+A limited number of stipends is available through the Cultural Vistas Scholarship Fund to offset the cost of living expenses for those with unpaid internships and/or financial need, regardless of industry.
+Scholarship applications will be provided to those who qualify and we are proud to share that all participants with unpaid internships who applied for funding have received aid for the past several years.

 Many participants know where they will be staying before the program starts.
 Please note, however, that it is ultimately your responsibility to secure housing during your internship.
 You will receive guidelines for finding housing in Germany from Cultural Vistas before you depart.
 Finding housing in a foreign country is certainly a challenge; however, we consider it an important part of the internship experience.
-Most companies will help if you tell them that you need assistance.
+Most companies will help if you if you ask for assistance.
 If the company is unable to assist you, please contact Cultural Vistas immediately.
-We will try to help you whenever possible.
+We will try to help whenever possible.
 Remember: if you don’t tell us that you are experiencing problems with finding housing, we cannot do anything for you!
 Please note that you might need to confirm housing arrangements personally or sign a contract.
 Cultural Vistas cannot be responsible for housing arrangements that fall through due to a participant’s failure to follow up.

 Participants must bear all travel costs.
 All travel arrangements and expenses within Germany, including those related to the orientation seminar, are the responsibility of the participant.
-While we understand that you want to see as much as possible during your time in Europe, please note that this is not a work/travel program.
+While we understand that you want to see as much as possible during your time in Europe, please note that this is not a summer work/travel program.
 Participants are expected to spend the entire duration of their program completing their internship.
 Weekend trips to learn more about Germany and the German culture are, of course, encouraged.

-Participants are responsible for all costs incurred in-country, including costs related to securing housing, taxes, and residency permit fees, which vary by city.
+Participants are responsible for all costs incurred in-country, including costs related to securing housing, taxes, and residence permit fees, which vary by city.
 Non-U.S. citizens are also responsible for any visa fees incurred in the United States.
 Please contact Internships Abroad at email@example.com for more information about typical costs and budgeting.